framedsc/Sitesource/markdown/GameGuides/spacemarine2.md

 Graphics API | DirectX 12

 @alert neutral
 This cheat table is **outdated** because of the game updates following the original release.
-You can instead use [Astartes Overhaul](https://www.nexusmods.com/warhammer40000spacemarine2/mods/89), which comes with a freecam of its own (although it has some issues).
-So either use that or [rollback update](../GeneralGuides/steam_update_guide.htm) of the game to its original release version.
+You can instead use the [Extended Camera mod](https://www.nexusmods.com/warhammer40000spacemarine2/mods/323) or [Astartes Overhaul](https://www.nexusmods.com/warhammer40000spacemarine2/mods/89) which comes with a freecam of its own (although it has some issues).
+So either use one of those or [rollback update](../GeneralGuides/steam_update_guide.htm) of the game to its original release version.

 Please help to [update](https://framedsc.com/contribute.htm#updating-guides) the contents of this guide with relevant information.
 @end